ppy/osu-wiki/wiki/Game_Modes/osu!mania/en.md

 By default, the flow of the notes falls from top to bottom of the conveyor (the starting arrow will show where notes will flow to), with the key control at the bottom and the judgement line above the key control.
 To change the flow of the playfield from bottom-to-top instead, it can be changed in the `Options` sidebar; click on `osu!mania layout` button to set osu!mania keys settings and enable `Vertically flip playfield (DDR style)` for this key setting manually.

-Healthbar is located at the right side of the conveyor belt.
+Health bar is located at the right side of the conveyor belt.
-Please note that health drain is disabled in osu!mania, so only the hit objects will affect the healthbar.
+Please note that health drain is disabled in osu!mania, so only the hit objects will affect the health bar.
 Combo will not break when playing the keys on empty judgement line.

 **Scrolling speed of the beat notes** can be changed by pressing `Ctrl` (or `Shift`) with `+` (faster) / `-` (slower) or just `F3` (faster) / `F4` (slower).